Square Payroll VS Gusto

 - Fewer advanced HR and employee management features

-- Less flexibility for complex payroll setups and customizations
+- Less flexibility for complex payroll setups and custom workflows

 Where Gusto Wins